Mormon missionary: Personal relationships

-Missionaries are encouraged to write a letter to their parents weekly.
+Missionaries are encouraged to write an email to their parents weekly.
 Since almost all of their time is otherwise occupied, other communication is limited.
 However, a missionary may use preparation day to correspond with any person that is resident outside of the boundaries of the mission.
 Missionaries do not go on vacation and, prior to February 2019, were permitted to telephone their parents only on Christmas Day, and one other day of the year, usually Mother's Day.
 Missionaries are provided with a free, filtered church e-mail account to correspond with their parents on preparation day only by using a computer in a public location, such as a public library or internet café.
 In the event of an emergency, family members of a missionary may contact him or her via the mission president's office.
 In February 2019, the church announced that missionaries could communicate with their families weekly via phone call, text, or video chat, in addition to letters and email; though the missionaries themselves must initiate the conversation.

 Single missionaries are prohibited from dating or courting while serving missions.
 The policy of companionships staying together at all times serves to discourage these activities.
 While missionaries may interact with members of the opposite sex, they may never be alone with them or engage in any kind of intimate physical or emotional activity (e.g., kissing, hugging, holding hands, flirting).
 They may not telephone, write, e-mail, or accept letters from members of the opposite sex that live in the area where they are assigned to proselytize.
 Missionary companionships are also asked not to visit with members of the opposite sex unless at least one person of the missionaries' same sex is present to chaperone.
 Alternatively, those contacts may be referred to a companionship of the same gender as the contact or to married couple missionaries, when available.

-In the early days of the Church, men were called to serve missions regardless of marital status.
+In the early days of the church, men were called to serve missions regardless of marital status.
 Today, however, married young men are not expected to serve missions, unless called to oversee a mission as a mission president.
 A call to be a mission president is typically extended to the married couple, and in turn, the entire family of the chosen mission president.
 Older retired couples also may serve as missionaries, but do not take their families with them.